newt1409/C195-Assessment/README.md

 Main.java will start the program and display the main screen.
 I wrote it so that all appointments for a user can be oberserved as well as the customer and contact per appointment.
 Having multiple views felt very clunky.

-My JavaDoc files are in teh JavaDoc folder
+My JavaDoc files are in the JavaDoc folder

 I wrote an extra report for how many customers had appointments in the database